gunerbzkrt/win-service-manager/README.md

 ## Error handling
 The script includes error handling using the pywintypes.error exception class, which is raised when a Windows function call fails.
 This allows you to catch any errors that may occur and take appropriate action, such as logging the error or retrying the operation.

-## Acknowledgements
-This script uses the win32serviceutil module from the Python for Windows extensions package to interact with the Microsoft Windows application programming interface (API).